Show, don’t tell. With the app’s visualization tool, make your models realistic and aesthetic with materials and color.

 Then, select the Environment tab to change the background — default gray, transparent, solid color, or gradient — and place the models in virtual environments.

 Once you apply the materials, you can tailor your model with color, transparency settings, light rotation and intensity, material scaling, and more.
 Select the body and then adjust color settings, etc., in the Properties tab.
 You can also drag and drop the color onto the surface and then select the color in the Used Materials section.
-(For more details about adding and adjusting color, head on over to this article.)
+(For more details about adding and adjusting color, review this article.)

-To adjust the properties of the effect, click View > Depth of Field to adjust the aperture and blur intensity.
+To adjust the properties of the effect, select the Camera tab on the sidebar to adjust the field of view, aperture, and blur intensity.
 Use aperture to define the depth range where the image remains sharp, and blur intensity to adjust the overall intensity of the effect.
 Secondary click (or right-click) with your mouse outside a body to switch off Depth of Field.

 If you want to see your model represented in a physical environment via augmented reality, select AR located at the top left corner of the screen to export your model in USDZ format.
 For more details on using augmented reality with Shapr3D, check this article.